A DIY Backdrop for Large Product Photos

 As a bonus, when I need to cut fabric from a bolt on my DIY bolt rack, I no longer have to roll the rack into the studio.
 I simply remove the white vinyl from the wall holder, and put the bolt of whatever I’m cutting on it.

 I’m really happy with this solution for both fabric cutting and product photography.
-This week I’ll be taking all new product photos for the Janery website, which is actually launching in about a week!
+This week I’ll be taking all new product photos for the Janery website, which is actually launching soon!